bradgranath2/DeGoogYourself/README.md

 Devices from (ironically) Google, Sony, Samsung, Oneplus, and Motorola are decent bets but always check https://wiki.lineageos.org/devices/ first.
 LineageOS won't sort by "Last Added" which is very annoying.

-Ideally, try the oldest initial version first, since it is usually the most stable.
+Ideally, try the oldest supported version first, since it is usually the most stable.
+You might need to 'downgrade' your device if it has the 'wrong' updates that are incompatible with LineageOS.

 I chose an unlocked OnePlus Nord N200.
 I'm currently a version behind (19.1), since, although considered "stable", the current build (20.0) has problems with BlueTooth, phone calls, and reading from the sd card.
 It's a good idea to wait for that ".1" if you care about actually being able to use your phone vs. just-testing-things-out.